 The 100%-owned Captain Project is Orestone’s flagship project and was acquired in 2007.
-The Company currently controls 44 sq. kilometers of prime mineral rights in the politically-safe jurisdiction of British Columbia.
+The Company currently controls 72 sq kilometres of prime mineral rights in the politically-safe jurisdiction of British Columbia.

 Location and Access

-The project is 30 kilometers south of the Mt.
-Milligan gold/copper deposit owned by Thomson Creek Metals Company.
+The project is 30 kilometres south of the Mt.
+Milligan gold/copper deposit owned by Centerra Gold .
 The Mt.
-Milligan Mine is currently under construction as a large open pit mine and processing facility and is expected to be operating in the latter part of 2013 with full commercial production scheduled for 2014.
-The Captain Project geology and mineralization is very analogous to Mt.
-Milligan and any discoveries at Captain will benefit greatly from the proximity to established infrastructure at Mt.
+Milligan Mine in a large open pit mine and processing facility in production since 2014.
+Any discoveries at Captain will benefit greatly from the proximity to established infrastructure at Mt.
 Milligan.

 The Captain area has been the focus of modern exploration since the discovery of Mt.
 Milligan in the mid-1980’s.
 Prospecting in the Captain area in the late 80’s identified copper mineralization which led to numerous work programs by Placer Dome, Noranda and host of juniors through 1996.
 The Captain claims were staked in stages starting in 2003 by Barney Bowen and Gordon Richards.
 Orestone bought the claims from Bowen and Richards in 2007.